Eric-lab-star/CodeNote/Git Book/Git Basics.md

 `git checkout <tagname>`

 > [!note]- Note
 > git checkout `<tagname>` puts your repository in "detached head" state.
-In "detached HEAD" state, if you make changes and then created a commit, the tag will stay the same, but your new commit wont belong to any branch and will be unreachable, except by the exact commit hash.
-Thus, if you need to make changes - you will generally want to create a branch.
+In "detached HEAD" state, if you make changes and then created a commit, the tag will stay the same, but your new commit wont belong to any branch and will be unreachable, except by the exact commit hash. **Thus, if you need to make changes - you will generally want to create a branch.**

 `git checkout -b <branchname> <tagname>`

+## Git Aliases

+How to set up git Aliases

+`git config --global alias.co checkout`